rswinkle/PortableGL/README.md

 =======
 PortableGL is licensed under the MIT License (MIT)

-The code used for clipping is copyright (c) Fabrice Bellard from TinyGL under the BSD License, see LICENSE.
+The code used for clipping is copyright (c) Fabrice Bellard from TinyGL also under the MIT License, see LICENSE.

 TODO/IDEAS